-Deck and kerb units are provided with lifting anchors in the top face of each unit.
-Units shall be lifted only by these lifting anchors and no other means of lifting shall be used at any stage during handling unless details have been submitted and released in accordance with Clause 5.2.1.1 [Refer Hold Point 1].
+Deck units, kerb units and winged planks are provided with lifting hoops / anchors in the top face of each unit.
+Units shall be lifted only by these lifting hoops / anchors and no other means of lifting shall be used at any stage during handling unless details have been submitted and released in accordance with Clause 5.2.1.1 [Refer Hold Point 1].